Erica arborea var. alpina f. aureifolia 'Albert's Gold'

 tree heath 'Albert's Gold'

-'Albert's Gold' is a vigorous upright, medium-sized evergreen shrub to 2m in height, with golden-yellow young foliage.
+A vigorous upright, medium-sized evergreen shrub to 2m in height, with golden-yellow young foliage.
 Small, fragrant, globose white flowers in tall panicles to 30cm in length are produced only sparsely

 Ultimate height1.5–2.5 metres